 The Investments function supports the core business of the Company.
 The Investments of the Company are made in accordance with the Investment Policy of the Company as approved by the Board of Directors.
-The Investment Portfolio of the Company as on March 31, 2019 is ₹4117.84 million.
+The Investment Portfolio of the Company as on March 31, 2020 is ₹ 4,653 million.
 The Company's Fund are prudently invested to minimize the risk while seeking reasonable returns.
-The Weighted average annualized yield on investment for the year 2018-19 is 7.23%.
+The Weighted average annualized yield on investment for the year 2019-20 is 3.60% (The yield for the year is after considering NPA provision for IL&FS securities.
+The investment yield for the year without consideration of NPA provision on IL&FS securities is 7.17%).